Drug information provided by: IBM Micromedex

 Amantadine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these adverse effects, tell your doctor or your child's doctor right away.

 Drinking alcoholic beverages while taking this medicine may cause increased side effects, such as circulation problems, dizziness, lightheadedness, fainting, or confusion.
 Do not drink alcoholic beverages while you are taking this medicine.

-Dizziness, lightheadedness, or fainting may occur with this medicine, especially when you get up from a lying or sitting position suddenly.
-These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
+Dizziness, lightheadedness, or fainting may occur with this medicine, especially when you suddenly get up from a lying or sitting position.
+These symptoms are more likely to occur when you begin taking this medicine or when the dose is increased.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

 Amantadine may cause dryness of the mouth, nose, and throat.
-For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
-However, if your mouth continues to feel dry for more than 2 weeks, check with your doctor or dentist.
+For temporary relief of mouth dryness, use sugarless candy or gum, melted bits of ice in your mouth, or use a saliva substitute.
+If your mouth continues to feel dry for more than 2 weeks, check with your doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.

 This medicine may cause purplish red, net-like, blotchy spots on the skin.
-This problem occurs more often in females and usually occurs on the legs and/or feet after this medicine has been taken regularly for a month or more.
-Although the blotchy spots may remain as long as you are taking this medicine, they usually go away gradually within 2 to 12 weeks after you stop taking the medicine.
-If you have any questions about this, check with your doctor.
+This problem occurs more often in females and usually occurs on the legs or feet after this medicine has been taken regularly for a month or more.
+Although the blotchy spots may remain as long as you are taking this medicine, they will usually go away gradually within 2 to 12 weeks after you stop taking the medicine.
+If you have any questions about this, talk with your doctor.

-If you are using this medicine for Parkinson's disease, it is important that your doctor check your skin regularly for signs of a skin cancer called melanoma.
-If you notice any unusual red, brown, or black spots on your skin, talk to your doctor right away.
+If you are using this medicine for Parkinson's disease, it is important that your doctor check your skin regularly for signs of melanoma (skin cancer).
+If you notice any unusual red, brown, or black spots on your skin, check with your doctor right away.